huzeifa/starter-hugo-academic-sakina/content/project/class-7-energy-changes/index.md

 <!--StartFragment-->

-Energy cannot be created or destroyed but can be transferred from one form to another.
+Energy cannot be created or destroyed but can only be transferred from one form to another.

 <!--EndFragment-->